Juggling the Balance

 In 2010 I entered the Chris Beardshaw Mentoring Scholarship at the Royal Horticultural Society Malvern Spring Gardening Show and was one of seven who built their first Show Garden at a Royal Horticultural Society Show.
-I had built a couple of displays at The Garden Show, Stansted House, Hampshire but nothing at an RHS show or with the full-on reality of a Show Garden.
+I had built a couple of displays at The Garden Show, Stansted House, Hampshire but nothing at an RHS show or with the full on reality of a Show Garden.

-Today ‘The Circus’ exists mainly as Community Projects, teaching people circus skills and putting on performances for local people and relatives.
-As well as these, groups like the world famous ‘Cirque du Soliel’ put on mind-boggling modern fairy tales with a dreamlike quality.
-This ,therefore, is truly Contemporary Circus for 2010, contemporary meaning of today.
+Today, the Circus exists mainly as Community Projects, teaching people circus skills and putting on performances for local people and relatives.
+As well as this groups like the world famous Cirque du Soliel, who put on mind boggling modern fairy tales with a dream-like quality.
+This ,therefore, is truly Contemporary Circus for 2010 and the contemporary meaning of it today.

-Alliums in both purple and white made up the audience and a Wisteria made it’s way up to the high wire in the centre of the garden.
-Around the outside, on 3 sides I had panels made to look like a circus tent but with a pattern of holes to see through which looked like balls being juggled.
+Alliums in both purple and white made up the audience and a Wisteria made its way up to the high wire in the centre of the garden.
+Around the outside on 3 sides I had panels made to look like a circus tent but with a pattern of holes to see through which looked like balls being juggled.
 These were tied on to the posts with white rope and laced like a Marquee side.

-‘Juggling the Balance’ was awarded a Silver-Gilt Medal and ‘Best Garden in the Chris Beardshaw Mentoring Scholarship’.
+‘Juggling the Balance’ was awarded a Silver-Gilt Medal and ‘Best Garden in the Chris Beardshaw Mentoring Scholarship.’